robinbryce/draft-bryce-cose-merkle-mountain-range-proofs/draft-bryce-cose-merkle-mountain-range-proofs.md

 1. Apply the peaks algorithm to obtain the accumulator for tree-size-2
 1. From the peaks for tres-size-2, discard from the left the number of roots returned by consistent_roots.
 1. Create the consistent accumulator by appending the remaining peaks to the consistent roots.
-1. If there are no remaining proofs, use the consistent accumulator as the detached payload and verify the signature.
+1. If there are no remaining proofs, use the consistent accumulator as the detached payload and verify the signature of the COSE Sign1.

+It is recommended that implementations return a single boolean result for Receipt verification operations, to reduce the chance of accepting a valid signature over an invalid consistency proof.

+As the proof must be processed prior to signature verification the implementation SHOULD check the lengths of the proof paths are appropriate for the provided tree sizes.

 ### consistent_roots